 After five years of fundraising, NHPA finally declared 2015 “The Year of the House” and moved forward with the critical structural support of the house by rebuilding the basement fireplace and chimney stack above that was an important structural component to the entire western gable wall.
-Once that this was complete, all other brick repairs continued on the exterior of the house thanks to Mid Shore Community Foundation, the Nathan Foundation and a $15,000 MHAA grant.
-Our goal was to have ALL the exterior brick repairs complete by the end of 2015.
+Once that this was complete, all other brick repairs continued on the exterior of the house thanks to Mid Shore Community Foundation, the Nathan Foundation and a MHAA grant.
+We successfully had ALL the exterior brick repairs complete by the end of 2015.

 All of 2016 was focused on the “Handsell Roof Project” and with it brought a new cedar roof and rebuilt dormers and dormer windows thanks to the National Trust for Historic Preservation, Bartus Trew grant.
 Total cost of this important repair was $76,000 and almost completely depleted the Handsell Restoration Fund.

 2017 was a year for rebuilding the Restoration Fund, sprucing up anything we could do as volunteers, grant writing, caring for our newly planted trees and more research.
-The fund grew after a successful Summer Soiree fundraiser ($10,000) to go toward the current phase of restoration will include installing historically accurate windows.
-The Handsell Window Project is now fully funded thanks to support from the Mid Shore Community Fund, Preservation Maryland, Nathan Foundation and others.
+The fund grew after a successful Summer Soiree fundraiser ($10,000) to go toward installing historically accurate windows.
+The Handsell Window Project was fully funded thanks to support from the Mid Shore Community Fund, Preservation Maryland, Nathan Foundation and others.

 Please enjoy the dramatic before and After photographs of the work we have done at Handsell. (just in case you thought we were just sitting around).
 NHPA is an ALL-Volunteer organization.
 Except for Insurances, marketing and printing expenses, all your donations go completely to where you want them to go–the restoration of the house, the Chicone Village Project, our educational projects or the African American Research.
 Please DONATE at the button to the right of this page.